12forks/command-line/examples/postmodern.rst

 connection time so that it's available even if the connection is broken and can't run the query itself).

-Merge remote-tracking branch 'origin/col_name_dao' into wco-master
+Merge remote-tracking branch 'origin/col_name_dao' into wco-master.

-Export commit-logical-transaction and abort-logical-transaction
+Export commit-logical-transaction and abort-logical-transaction.

 Make the functions for committing and aborting transactions (and savepoints) generic functions.